newhavenrb/conferences/Being-an-Excellent-Software-Developer.md

     * Edward DiBono
     * White, Red, Black, Yellow, Green, Blue -- each represents a basic modality of thought
     * Works because it is less offensive
-    * Everyone wears the same hat at the same time
+    * Everyone can wear the same hat at the same time